miketout/VerusServicesSetup/TOR-Wallet.md

 Now restart your wallet.

 `tail -f` on the `debug.log` file to make sure your wallet does connect somewhere and gets p2p updates.
-Also, the `debug.log` will have the onion hostname that the wallet uses (case-insensitive search for `service id`).
-For reference, here's a list of 3 TOR endpoints you could consider 'official' to the VerusCoin project.
+For reference, here's a list of 3 TOR VerusCoin endpoints operated by a community member.
 You could put these into your `~/.komodo/VRSC/VRSC.conf` file:

 ```
 addnode=qxgvbauwyxshhp46.onion:27485